shittusaheed01/Test_Postgre/readme.md

 ## Notes for Reviewers

 - Data ingestion is batched and transactional.
-- Queries are optimized with indexes.
+- Queries are optimized with indexes on all frequently filtered columns.
 - Business logic is separated from route handlers.
 - Errors are handled centrally.
 - Logs are structured and production-safe.